Towards Stable and Personalised Profiles for Lexical Alignment in Spoken Human-Agent Dialogue: Method

 We computed recall and coverage defined as the proportion of vocabulary items or n-grams included in the lexical profile recurring in the later timeframe and the extent to which the lexical profile captured the vocabulary items or n-grams actually used in the later timeframe, respectively.
 They were calculated as follows:

 Here, \( P_{\mathrm{items}} \) and \( E_{\mathrm{items}} \) denote the set of vocabulary items (or n-grams) in the lexical profile and evaluation timeframe, respectively.

 Following Duran et al. \cite{duran2019align}, we also included a cosine similarity measure to assess lexical alignment, incorporating word frequencies to capture the strength of repeated profile vocabulary.
-Cosine similarity was not computed for the repetition of n-grams due to their sparse nature, especially in shorter texts.
-The cosine similarity was calculated between the frequency vectors \(\mathbf{P}\) and \(\mathbf{E}\), representing the frequency of vocabulary items in the union of the lexical profile and the later evaluation timeframe:
+Cosine similarity was calculated between the frequency vectors \(\mathbf{P}\) and \(\mathbf{E}\), representing the frequency of vocabulary items in the union of the lexical profile and the later evaluation timeframe:

+Note that cosine similarity was not calculated for the repetition of n-grams due to their sparse nature, especially in shorter texts.